TemitopeOladokun/Days-of-Deep-Learning/README.md

 ### WHAT I LEARNT
 * I discovered that if linear equation is been used for logistic regression, it makes it difficult to identify the local minimum.

+## DAY 18: 13/10/2019
+1. Revisiting Bayes Rule in Introduction to Machine Learning Udacity's video
+2. Read article about it   https://towardsdatascience.com/what-is-bayes-rule-bb6598d8a2fd